 A: Take advantage of the opportunities on campus.
 My career in pageants began because I saw a poster on campus offering scholarship money and I entered.
 That experience as Miss IPFW taught me about both the campus and my community, who I was as a person, and what I wanted to become.
-If it wasn't for Miss IPFW, I wouldn't be in Las Vegas right now competing for the national title of Miss USA!
+If it wasn't for Miss IPFW, I would never have had the experience of being Miss Indiana or competing for the national title of Miss USA!
 Also, use your advisers!
 They are there to help you succeed.

 Q: What do you consider to be your greatest accomplishment?

 A: I have two!
 1. Taking a business idea and design and bringing it to life and 2.
 Winning the title of Miss Indiana USA after almost a decade of hardwork and determination.
 But, I'm still young and I hope to accomplish much more.